When the skin blossoms - Rosacea: treatment, care and tips

 Skin lupus is also very similar at first glance - a butterfly-shaped redness over both cheeks and nose.
 In contrast to rosacea, however, skin lupus occurs in episodes and is intensified by sunlight.
 It is also an autoimmune disease and can be diagnosed based on certain blood values.

-Perioral dermatitis is very similar in appearance to rosacea.
+Perioral dermatitis is very similar to rosacea in its appearance.
 However, it is usually caused by excessive skin care, which disrupts the skin microbiome.
 In order to correctly classify your redness, you should definitely seek medical advice.
 In most cases, a clear diagnosis can be made in a dermatology practice based on the typical symptoms.
 By taking a skin sample, the severity of the rosacea can also be assessed and visually similar skin conditions can be ruled out.
 I have summarized which symptoms characterize rosacea in the next paragraph.

 3. signs of the disease: How can I tell if I have rosacea?